 Number of Levels

-You can purchase a model with as few as five levels or as many as 40.
+You can purchase a pan rack with as few as five levels or one with as many as 40.
 With 40 levels, a pan rack is almost six feet tall.
 If you need space for more than 40 racks, consider purchasing a model that can hold two trays per level.
 These models are twice as deep as regular models, allowing them to hold up to 80 trays.

 You can access pans in one of two ways: from the front on an end-load model or from the side on a side-load model.
 Many establishments prefer end load because they are generally easier to load and unload.
 However, you may choose a side-load model if you wish to place the long side of the unit against a wall to save space.

-Models are available that can accommodate either half-size or full-size pans.
-Because of the difference in size, a rack designed to hold one will not be able to hold the other type.
-If you need to hold both sizes of pans, you should purchase a rack of each type.
+Pan racks are available that can accommodate either half-size or full-size pans.
+Because of the difference in size, most racks designed to hold one will not be able to hold the other type, but you will find universal models that can hold both.

 You can purchase these models assembled or knocked down.
 Assembled ones are ready to use when they arrive at your door and will generally provide a stronger and more stable unit.
 Knockdown models require some assembly, but can save you money on shipping costs since they can fit in a smaller box.